-If you are self-employed, you probably know how difficult it can sometimes be securing any kind of credit – and, if you’ve ever tried to get a mortgage, you’ll have discovered how especially difficult that is likely to prove.
+If you are self-employed, you probably know how difficult it can sometimes be to secure any kind of credit – and if you’ve ever tried to get a mortgage, you’ll have discovered how especially difficult that is likely to prove.

 What are self-employed mortgages with decreasing profits?

 You might see these self-employed mortgages described under just that term, but the reality is that, whatever your employment status, a mortgage is a mortgage – and the same as it is for anyone else.

 What is recognised is the potential difficulty in securing that mortgage if you are self-employed – and especially if your business is experiencing declining profits.

 A more accurate description, therefore, might be to call them mortgages for the self-employed with decreasing profits.

 Why are mortgages for the self-employed more difficult to obtain?

 Residential mortgages are regulated by the Financial Conduct Authority (FCA).
 In its latest review of the mortgage market, published in May of 2018, the FCA confirmed [/fusion_popover] its long-held view that responsible mortgage lenders must carry out affordability tests to ensure that any borrower is able to afford to repay the mortgage.